Bravery Award Nominations

 In 2017, two officers were honoured.
 Former senior constable Ross Andrew made a daring cliff descent to help with the rescue of the injured driver of a truck that had crashed through a barrier in the Manawatu Gorge and landed in the river.
 In Northland, Constable Darren Critchley braved huge seas at Ninety Mile Beach to bring two swimmers to shore, one of whom died.

-And last year it was awarded to Senior Constable Scott Quate for rescuing two people from the Waikato River after a vehicle had plunged off a bridge and into the water.
+In 2018, it was awarded to Senior Constable Scott Quate for rescuing two people from the Waikato River after a vehicle had plunged off a bridge and into the water.

 About the Bravery Award